2026 United States state treasurer elections: Iowa

 State Treasurer Roby Smith was elected in 2022 with 51.3% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.

+John Norwood is running as a Democrat.

 Kansas

 State Treasurer Steven Johnson was elected in 2022 with 54% of the vote.
 He is running for re-election to a second term.

 Massachusetts

 Treasurer and Receiver-General Deb Goldberg was re-elected in 2022 with 76.5% of the vote.
 She is running for re-election.

+Belmont select board member Elizabeth Dionne is running as a Republican.

 Nebraska

 State Treasurer Joey Spellerberg was appointed after the resignation of Tom Briese, who himself was appointed after the resignation of John Murante, who was re-elected in 2022 with 72.2% of the vote.
-He is eligible to run for election to a full term but has not yet stated if he will do so.
+He is running for election to a full term.

 Nevada

 State Treasurer Zach Conine was re-elected in 2022 with 47.7% of the vote.
 He is term-limited and cannot seek re-election.